oracle-livelabs/developer/java-management/sandbox-labs/setup-a-fleet/setup-a-fleet.md

     ![image of create fleet](images/create-fleet-create-new.png)

-3. In the Create Fleet dialog box, enter a name for the Fleet Name (for example, `fleet_1`), and a description.
+3. In the Create Fleet dialog box, enter a description.
+Please keep the **default fleet name** here (for example, fleet-20220901-0900).

 4. Select **Enable advanced features**.